WHenderson/ex-json-schema/documentation/json-schema-core.md

 ### 7.2.2.
 Usage

-The "id" keyword (or "id", for short) is used to alter the resolution scope.
+The `id` keyword (or `id`, for short) is used to alter the resolution scope.
 When an id is encountered, an implementation MUST resolve this id against the most immediate parent scope.
 The resolved URI will be the new resolution scope for this subschema and all its children, until another id is encountered.

-When using "id" to alter resolution scopes, schema authors SHOULD ensure that resolution scopes are unique within the schema.
+When using `id` to alter resolution scopes, schema authors SHOULD ensure that resolution scopes are unique within the schema.

 This schema will be taken as an example: